SAP-samples/kyma-runtime-extension-samples/app-auth-proxy/README.md

 ### Run the API locally

-1. Set the environment variables required to connect with the XSUAA instance which can be found in the `Secret` generated with the service instance:
+1. Optionally set the environment variables required to connect with the XSUAA instance which can be found in the `Secret` generated with the service instance:

 ```shell script
 export IDP_clientid='<instance clientid>'